riadmahi/MovieNow/README.md

 # MovieNow 🍿

 MovieNow is a Kotlin Compose Multiplatform project that lets you discover and explore movies using TheMovieDB API.
-This project leverages **KConfig** for centralized configuration management.
+This project was created to fully harness the power of Kotlin while also learning together.

 ## Table of Contents